 Secondary schools - Figure 7 shows the distribution of secondary schools in Oxford.
-There are 10 secondary schools around the city in total, again broadly evenly distributed.
+There are 6 secondary schools around the city in total, again broadly evenly distributed.
 Whilst there are no secondary schools within Central and West Oxford, pupils in West Oxford are within a relatively short commute to Matthew Arnold School in Botley (Vale of White Horse District) and pupils in the City Centre have easy access to schools in other parts of the city.
 As with primary schools, it is understood from discussions with Oxfordshire County Council that there is a relatively significant amount of spare capacity within the city's secondary schools.

-Special educational needs provision - Oxford has five schools providing special educational needs and disability (SEND) provision.
-In addition, three of the city's other schools (two primary, one secondary) provide some on-site SEND provision.
-Each of these eight schools provides specialised provision, reflecting that SEND is generally provided on a county-wide basis.
+Special educational needs provision - Oxford has six schools providing special educational needs and disability (SEND) provision.
+Each of these schools provides specialised provision, reflecting that SEND is generally provided on a county-wide basis.
 This means that the city's SEND schools serve a wide catchment, with some pupils from Oxford travelling out of the city to schools elsewhere.
 Oxfordshire County Council has indicated that there are new SEND schools being provided elsewhere in the county at present, with no significant need for new SEND provision within Oxford at the current time.

-Figure 7: Primary schools, secondary schools and special educational needs provision within Oxford, alongside education schemes identified in the Infrastructure Delivery Schedule
+Figure 7: Primary schools, secondary schools (including private schools) and special educational needs provision within Oxford, alongside education schemes identified in the Infrastructure Delivery Schedule